 Clever businesses can find weak points in rival ad campaigns and fill the niches going otherwise unfilled by their competitors.

 Look at the data from last year (if you’ve got it).
-If you have the numbers, use them to influence your PPC choices this holiday season.
-Having the historical data available lets you avoid past mistakes or improve the effectiveness of your ad copy and SEO.
+If you have the numbers, use them to influence your PPC marketing choices this holiday season.
+Having the historical data available lets you avoid past mistakes or improve the effectiveness of your ad copy and SEO marketing.

 Examining this older data is part of the testing and tracking phase where you make adjustments based on previous results.